timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 A6 Resource Records {{RFC2874}} are classified as Historic per {{RFC6563}}.
 These were defined with Experimental status in {{RFC3363}}.

-{{RFC 7050}} SHOULD be support by nodes to perform local IPv6 address synthesis when in IPv6-only environments.
+{{RFC7050}} SHOULD be support by nodes to perform local IPv6 address synthesis when in IPv6-only environments.

 For a dual-stack node with addresses and routes configured for both IPv4 and IPv6, any IPv4-mapped IPv6 addresses encountered within the response of a DNS request nodes with the AAAA record MUST be discarded and returned as NXDOMAIN or the "ANY" record MUST be discarded.:W